schorpy/triggerdev-laravel/README.md

 # Laravel TriggerDev Package

-A Laravel package to integrate **Trigger.Dev** APIs into your Laravel application, inspired by Laravel Cashier.
+A Laravel package to integrate **Trigger.Dev** APIs into your Laravel application.
 It allows you to manage **Tasks, Runs, Schedules, and Environment Variables (EnvVars)** easily from your Laravel app.

 ---